 House Bill No. 361 amends Section 23.013 of the Texas Tax Code to establish specific criteria for the chief appraiser of certain appraisal districts when determining the market value of a residence homestead for ad valorem tax purposes.
-The bill stipulates that in counties with populations exceeding 50,000, a property sale cannot be considered a comparable sale unless the owner of the sold property had a residence homestead exemption at the time of sale and the sold property is located in the same neighborhood as the property being appraised.
+The new provision, added as Subsection (f), stipulates that in counties with populations exceeding 50,000, a property sale cannot be considered a comparable sale unless the seller was receiving a residence homestead exemption at the time of sale and the sold property is located in the same neighborhood as the property being appraised.

 Statutes affected: Introduced: Tax Code 23.01 (Tax Code 23)